Trip Report: Hummingbirds and the Wildlife of Ecuador

 Bottom: Walking stick; an unusual arboreal Salamander -- salamanders are very rare in the tropics and this was a real highlight to find!; a moth.

 On one of our hikes we had a very funny experience.
 One of our participants saw a brilliant patch of blue, and at first glance it was assumed to be a butterfly.
 Three photographers then approached the ‘butterfly’ and proceeded to photograph it.
-I went last, and as I approached the ‘butterfly’ I noticed that the Mpatch of blue wasn’t butterfly scales, it was feathers!
+I went last, and as I approached the ‘butterfly’ I noticed that the patch of blue wasn’t butterfly scales, it was feathers!
 I thought the guys were joking with me, but they weren’t … the butterfly turned out to be a Blue-rumped Manakin, a bird our guide had never seen in that forest!

 At another location we photographed Torrent Ducks, a beautiful duck that resides, as its name implies, in torrents, the crashing rapids of mountain rivers.
 We had some great shooting, and at that same location we managed to photograph White-capped Dippers, Masked Trogons, and Turquoise Jays.